agr505/MovieRevenuePredictionMachineLearningProject/README.md

 # 8. Reference
 [1] What makes a successful film?
 Predicting a film’s revenue and user rating with machine learning.
 (2019).
 Retrieved 28 September 2019, from https://towardsdatascience.com/what-makes-a-successful-film-predicting-afilms-revenue-and-user-rating-with-machine-learning-e2d1b42365e7
-[2] h98uesrhmdifvherdsfredsiojfveioadschj 8aerdsh ciofvjerdiosjcf[mxerwjds9gtkvsed
-[3] arkpofaewksporkfweoskrpfksdpokafkewdsofkesdopxrkopfwae,csporkf4	wq[dskxf
+[2] Dan Cocuzzo, Stephen Wu, "Hit or Flop: Box Office Prediction for Feature Films", Stanford University, 2013.
+[3] Nahid Quader, Md.
+Osman Gani, Dipankar Chaki, and Md.
+Haider Ali, “A Machine Learning Approach to Predict Movie Box-Office Success,”in 20th International Conference of Computer and Information Technology (ICCIT), December 2017.
+[4] Mahesh Joshi, Dipanjan Das, Kevin Gimpel, and Noah A. Smith.
+Movie reviews and revenues: an experiment in text regression.
+In Human Language Technologies: The 2010 Annual Conference of the North American Chapter of the Association for Computational Linguistics, HLT ’10, 2010.
+[5] W. Zhang, S. Skiena Improving movie gross prediction through news analysis International joint conference on web intelligence and intelligent agent technology, IEEE/WIC/ACM (2009)